 To make the most of your time, join one of the popular Père Lachaise Cemetery group or private tours.
 Your guide will know the best routes and shortcuts to take you to the most famous graves plus those with the especially fantastic sculptures and memorials, and will also entertain you with stories about the fascinating and sometimes eccentric people buried here.

-Most Popular Pere Lachaise Cemetery Tours:
+Most Popular Pete Lachaise Cemetery Tours:

 Once you've taken a tour, you'll have a much better sense of the cemetery's most interesting sights and you can explore more on your own.
 Just don't be surprised if Père Lachaise draws you back for another visit every time you're in Paris, because you're sure to discover new things each time you come.